liuxingzhi/pyfun/README.md

 # pyfun

-when inspiration comes, write some python program
+when an inspiration comes, write a python program

 program list: